Find Fairies in This Fairy Garden Trail FREE in Hendersonville, NC

 Bullington Gardens asks that guests be respectful of the fairies, only touch gently, and to stay on the trails.
 The trail is one way only so if you want to take your time, go for it but make room for others to pass.
 And please follow the rules of Leave No Trace, don’t litter, and don’t move the fairies from their little houses.

-This year there will not be timed entry so it’s first come, first serve.
-Per the gardens, parking is limited and please do not park on Zeb Corn Road.
+Per the gardens, parking is limited, and please do not park on Zeb Corn Road.

 Tips on Visiting the Fairy Trail and Bullington Gardens

-There is no charge to visit the fairies or Bullington Gardens but as a nonprofit, they gladly accept donations.
+There is no charge to visit the fairies or Bullington Gardens (unless it is a special event) but as a nonprofit, they gladly accept donations.

 I saw some people with strollers but I’d say that unless you have an all-terrain stroller, it’s best to carry your littles or baby wear.
 The trail is natural, so not paved, which makes it hard to roll wheels on.